Kev1n8088/OshTelemega/README.md

 ## Notes
 Use at your own risk!
 This device has not been validated as of Dec 2025, and custom production from JLC always carries the risk of QC issues.

-You must provide your own patch antenna (preferably passive) to use the GPS
+You must provide your own patch antenna (preferably active) to use the GPS

 There are a few minor issues known with the v1.0 model: